avg206/game-scoring-app/README.md

 from the run configurations and run the app.

 Alternatively you can open `app-ios-compose/app-ios-compose.xcodeproj` in XCode and launch the project from there.

-### For iOS (Swift)

-If you have installed the Kotlin Multiplatform Mobile plugin you can simply select `app-ios-swift` from the run configurations and run the app.

-Alternatively you can open `app-ios-swift/app-ios-swift.xcodeproj` in XCode and launch the project from there.

 ## Further Reading